Severance Costs Clause Samples

 Severance Costs.
 All Severance Costs not included in the Final Working Capital Schedule or otherwise paid at or prior to the Closing shall be treated as Closing Date Indebtedness and shall be set forth in detail in the Closing Date Indebtedness Statement unless otherwise mutually agreed to by the Parties.

 Severance Costs.
-All severance obligations and other costs of terminating employees wherever located resulting from any termination or cessation of employment occurring on or prior to the date hereof, from whatever source such obligations and costs arise, including, without limitation, contractual obligations, notices to employees, employment manuals, course of dealings, past practices, obligations relating to Section 280G or 4999 of the Code, or otherwise.
+Except as provided in Section 2.3(e), any and all severance Claims, liabilities or obligations of Seller and other costs of terminating employees wherever located resulting from any termination or cessation of employment occurring on or prior to the Closing Date, from whatever source such obligations and costs arise, including, without limitation, contractual obligations, Employee Benefit Plan obligations, notices to employees, employment manuals, course of dealings, past practices, obligations relating to Section 280G or 4999 of the Code, or otherwise.

 Severance Costs.
-All Severance Costs shall be treated as Closing Date Indebtedness and shall be set forth in detail in the Closing Statement.
-The Sellers shall administratively effect the timely payment of all Severance Costs to the Transferred Employees in accordance with their human resource policies and applicable Laws.
-The Purchaser shall assume all accrued vacation obligations in respect of the Transferred Employees to the extent that such obligations are accrued as current liabilities on the Final Working Capital Schedule.
+All Severance Costs shall be treated as Closing Date Indebtedness and shall be set forth in detail in the Closing Date Indebtedness Statement.
+The Seller shall administratively effect the timely payment of all Severance Costs to the employees in accordance with its human resource policies and applicable Laws.